writer/replaCy/README.md

 <img src="./docs/replacy_logo.png" align="center" />
 </p>

-# replaCy: match & replace - spaCy extension
+# replaCy: match & replace with spaCy

 We found that in multiple projects we had duplicate code for using spaCy’s blazing fast matcher to do the same thing: Match-Replace-Grammaticalize.
 So we wrote replaCy!